International Air Services Information Memorandum

 The Department is responsible for negotiating and administering air services arrangements between Australia and other countries as well as the licensing of Australian and foreign international carriers.
 Both Australian and foreign carriers, once licensed, also require ongoing approval of their timetables (Air Navigation Regulation 20) in order to operate international services to or from Australia.

-In preparing for bilateral negotiations, the Minister for Infrastructure, Transport, Regional Development and Local Government provides a negotiating mandate intended to maximise the national interest, taking into account the views of stakeholders; including the tourism and aviation industries, State Governments, exporters and importers, airport operators and foreign policy interests.
+In preparing for bilateral negotiations, the Minister for Infrastructure and Regional Development provides a negotiating mandate intended to maximise the national interest, taking into account the views of stakeholders; including the tourism and aviation industries, State Governments, exporters and importers, airport operators and foreign policy interests.

 All capacity negotiated by the Department for Australian carriers is subject to allocation by the International Air Services Commission (IASC), an independent statutory authority.
 The IASC makes determinations on the allocation of scheduled international air route capacity to Australian carriers on public benefit grounds.
 Requests for information regarding the IASCs procedures and processes should be directed to the Executive Director, International Air Services Commission, GPO Box 630, CANBERRA ACT 2601, Telephone (02) 6267 1100, Facsimile (02) 6267 1111, alternatively information is available at: http://www.iasc.gov.au